saleor/saleor.io-learn/product/basic-filtering.md

 }
 ```

-Let's put this query as `TShirtProducts.graphql` in the `graphql/queries` directory.
+Let's put this query as `ProductSearchTShirt.graphql` in the `graphql/queries` directory.

 If the code generation is running in the watch mode, the corresponding React.js hook will be created automatically.
 Otherwise, run the `generate` script: